-I still go to horse shows and love to go to Rodeos, and have become addicted to watching the competition in Team Roping.
+I still watch horse shows, have studied 'Secretariat' in detail, and was addicted to watching the competition in Team Roping.
 Two beautiful well trained horses, and two determined Cowboys getting their work done in a matter of seconds - it's some great watching!
 There are some professional Team Ropers I have enjoyed watching through the years, including Mr. Strait himself who is a natural in the saddle.
 The horses are beautiful, know their jobs, and are awesome to watch.
 Sadly, we all grow older, and things we can do change.

 ~ Linda Robbins

 "(Lying Here With) Linda on My Mind" as sung by George Strait, 1997 & 1998.

 That's a long sweet story, he sung it to me, little old me.
 He sung it a few more times in his 2005 Tour, and in his Las Vegas concert on December 12, 2021.
 For me those were some very special moments.